Phantas0s/ottosocial/README.md

 ## General

-You can simply grab the [latest released binary file](https://github.com/Phantas0s/ottosocial/releases/latest) and download the version you need, depending of your OS.
+You can simply grab the [latest released binary file](https://github.com/Phantas0s/ottosocial/releases/latest) and download the version you need, depending on your OS.

 ## Linux script